CDLUC3/mrt-doc/design/queue-2023/states.md

 ---
 ## Job Queue States
-- pending
-- held - can jobs and batches be HELD?
-Yes
-- estimating - HEAD requests to calculate size
+### Pending
+Job is waiting to be acquired by the queue
+### Held
+Since Job was queued, the collection has been put into a HELD state.
+The job will require an administrateive action to release it after the hold is released.
+### Estimating
+Perform HEAD requests for all content to estimate the size of the ingest.
+If HEAD requests are not supported, no value is updated and the job should proceed with limited information.
+This could potentially affect priority for the job
+### Provisioning
-- provisioning - once dynamic provisioning is implemented (ie zfs provisioning)
+Once dynamic provisioning is implemented (ie zfs provisioning), wait for dedicated file system to be provisioned.

+If not dedicated file system is specified, use default working storage.
 - if working storage is more than 80% full, then wait
 - otherwise, use default working storage
+### Downloading
-- downloading - one or more downloads is in progress
+One or more downloads is in progress.
+This can be a multi-threaded step.
+Threads are not managed in the queue.
+### Processing
+All downloads complete; perform Merritt Ingest
+- validiate checksum check
+- mint identifiers
+- create system files
-- processing - all downloads complete, checksum check, mint identifiers, notify storage
+- notify storage
-- recording - storage is complete, notify inventory
-- notify - invoke callback if needed, notify batch handler
+### Recording
+Storage is complete; ready for Inventory.
+The Inventory service will operate on this step.
+### Notify
+Invoke callback if needed
+Notify batch handler that the job is complete
+### COMPLETED
-- completed - storage and inventory are complete, cleanup job folder
+Storage and inventory are complete, cleanup job folder
-- failed
-  - resume downloading
-  - resume processing
-  - resume recording
-  - resume notify
+### Failed
+The queue will track the last successful step so that the job can be resumed at the appropriate step.

 ---

 ### Job Queue Data Elements